Vale of TearsThe Blessing of Friendship

-Do you remember speaking out the name of a loved one, or writing it on the palm of your hand?
-Even so does the Lord engrave our names in His heart.
-His companionship is the best antidote of all to our grief – but as we have been hinting throughout this book, few things inspire us like the support of a friend.
-Many of us can identify with Paul’s sense of relief when his friend Titus turned up.
+Do you remember in years past speaking out the name of a loved one, or writing it on the palm of your hand?
+Even so does the Lord engrave our names in His heart!
+If His companionship is in a league of its own, and the best antidote to all forms of grief – as we have been hinting throughout this book, the support of friend, comes a good second.

 When we came into Macedonia, this body of ours had no rest, but we were harassed at every turn; conflicts on the outside, fears within.
 But God, who comforts the downcast, comforted us by the coming of Titus, and not only by his coming but also by the comfort you had given him.